MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring/README.md

 This function is called before cleanup is called.

+> [!NOTE]
-.. note: This is usually called from a different thread than the reader's thread!
+> This is usually called from a different thread than the reader's thread!
 And this is the reason for the
-    two-step exit strategy.
-This function works across threads to indicate to the reader that is should stop attempt to read a card.
+> two-step exit strategy.
+This function works across threads to indicate to the reader that is should stop attempt
+> to read a card.
 Once called, the function read_card will not be called again.
-When the reader thread exits cleanup is called from the reader thread itself.
+When the reader thread exits
+> cleanup is called from the reader thread itself.

 <a id="components.rfid.hardware.template_new_reader.template_new_reader.ReaderClass.read_card"></a>